Rahuleus12/typstresume/RahulBelgaonkar.typ

 #line(length: 100%)

 #heading[Profile]
-Highly motivated software developer with a strong foundation in Java programming.
-Experienced in web development with Node.js and React, Bash, and recently explored Rust for low-level programming.
-Currently transitioning to DevOps, with hands-on experience in automation, cloud infrastructure, CI/CD pipelines, and containerization using Docker and Kubernetes.
-Eager to contribute technical expertise to deliver innovative and efficient solutions to complex problems.
+DevOps Engineer with expertise in automation, CI/CD pipelines, and cloud infrastructure.
+Proficient in Docker, Kubernetes, Jenkins, GitHub Actions, Terraform, and Ansible.
+Skilled in deploying scalable systems on AWS, GCP, and Azure.

 #line(length: 100%)